c-aver/perpetual-voting-explainability/backend/survey-server/README.md

 ## Features

 - Receives `POST /submit-response` payloads and appends them to a JSON array.
+- Serves `GET /get-questions` so the frontend can pull the canonical fallback ordering.
 - Stores metadata such as submission timestamp alongside the raw response.
 - Uses `SURVEY_STORAGE_FILE` environment variable to determine where responses are persisted (defaults to `/storage-bucket/responses.json`).
 - CORS-enabled to allow frontend integration during development.